wasidennis/DeepHarmonization/README.md

 Yi-Hsuan Tsai, Xiaohui Shen, Zhe Lin, Kalyan Sunkavalli, Xin Lu and Ming-Hsuan Yang <br />
 IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2017.

 This is the authors' demo code described in the above paper.
-Please cite our paper if you use it for your research.
+Please cite our paper if you find it useful for your research.

 ## Installation and Usage
 * Download and unzip the code.